arialdomartini/grasp-it/src/AssertiveProgramming/README.md

 ### Assertion and Side Effects

 It is embarrassing when the code we add to detect errors actually ends up creatings new errors.
-This can happen with assertions if evaluating the condition has side effects. for example, in Java it would be a bad to code something such as
+This can happen with assertions if evaluating the condition has side effects.
+For example, in Java it would be a bad to code something such as

 ```c
 while (iter.hasmoreElements () {